lizmat/articles/cases-of-UPPER-6.md

 ## Conclusion

-The `CATCH` catches exceptions that are supposed to be fatal.
-The `CONTROL` phasers caches exceptions for all sorts of "normal" functionality, such as `next`, `last`, `warn`, etc.
+The `CATCH` phaser catches exceptions that are supposed to be fatal.
+The `CONTROL` phasers catches exceptions for all sorts of "normal" functionality, such as `next`, `last`, `warn`, etc.

 You can build your own control exceptions, but the utility of these remains unclear as of yet.

+Exceptions are built on top of so-called "delimited continuations".

 This concludes the sixth episode of cases of UPPER language elements in the Raku Programming Language.
 Stay tuned for more!